QUICK ANSWER

 What are the requirements for a valid deed in Florida?

 Under F.S.
 689.01, a valid deed in Florida requires seven elements: a competent grantor, an identifiable grantee, words of conveyance, an adequate legal description, consideration, the grantor's signature, and two witnesses to the grantor's signature.
-Notarization is NOT required for validity but IS required for recording the deed in the public records.
+Notarization is not required for validity.
+To record the deed, execution must be acknowledged, proved by a subscribing witness, or otherwise authenticated under F.S.
+695.03.
 A deed must also be delivered and accepted to transfer ownership.

 What is the difference between a general warranty deed and a quitclaim deed?

 A general warranty deed provides the broadest protection.
-The grantor guarantees the title against all defects from any point in the property's history and is liable if a title defect surfaces, even from a prior owner.
+The grantor warrants title against defects from any point in the property's history and is liable if a title defect surfaces, even from a prior owner.
 A quitclaim deed provides no warranties whatsoever.
-The grantor transfers whatever interest they hold, if any, without guaranteeing ownership or title quality.
+The grantor transfers whatever interest they hold, if any, without warranting ownership or title quality.
 Both are valid conveyances, but the level of grantee protection is at opposite ends of the spectrum.

 What is adverse possession in Florida?